 Outside of work, Daniel is an active leader in the community.
-He is currently a volunteer for Tulsa Lawyers for Children, where he represents abused and neglected children in domestic disputes.
-Daniel was also recently appointed and unanimously confirmed by the Muscogee (Creek) Nation to serve on the Mvskoke Media Board, which oversees the Nation’s independent press, including mediums in newspaper, radio, and television.
-Daniel’s volunteer activities include work for the Iron Gate of Tulsa, the Sigma Chi Fraternity, and the Scott Carter Foundation.
-Daniel is a member of the Native American Bar Association and the Federal Indian Law section of the Federal Bar Association.
+He is on the board of directors and a volunteer for Tulsa Lawyers for Children, where he represents abused and neglected children in domestic disputes.
+He is also on the board of directors for the Ronald McDonald House Charities – Tulsa and the Tulsa Boys Home.
+Daniel is a member of the Native American Bar Association and the Federal Indian Law Section of the Federal Bar Association.

-Daniel grew up in Pawhuska, Oklahoma, the heart of the Osage Indian Reservation, and is an enrolled member of the Muscogee (Creek) Nation.
+Daniel received his J.D. from UCLA School of Law and graduated summa cum laude from Oklahoma State University.
+Daniel grew up in Pawhuska, Oklahoma, the heart of the Osage Indian Reservation, and is an enrolled member of the Muscogee (Creek) Nation, a federally recognized Indian tribe.

 Honors & Leadership